rslassman/Interactive-Lab-Hub/Lab 1/README.md

 ## Part E. Costume the device

-The parts of the device (adapter and cord) already exist, what is new is the ability for either or both the be illuminated.
+The parts of the device (adapter and cable) already exist, what is new is the ability for either or both the be illuminated.
 In this way I did not costume the device but hung the device behing the TV on the wall so the flashing light would appear on the adapter as if it were actually coming from the adapter itself.
 For this iteration I focused on the flashing of the adapter.

 ![Device sketch](https://user-images.githubusercontent.com/45234433/132160039-8d4fb259-f987-498f-8200-1c83500e6172.jpg)